 It will rid your skin of any excess oil, dirt, and bacteria, which can cause pimples and blackheads, without stripping the natural oils or over-drying.
 Basically, it ticks all the right boxes.

-Clean & Clear Essentials Foaming Facial Cleanser, Oil-Free Daily Face Wash with Glycerin to Remove Acne Breakout-Causing Dirt, Oil & Makeup Without Over-Drying, 8 fl. oz
+Clean & Clear Essentials Foaming Facial Cleanser, Oil-Free Daily Face Wash with Glycerin to Remove Acne Breakout-Causing Dirt, Oil & Makeup Without Over-Drying, 8 Fl Oz (Packaging may vary)

 While hand soap cleanses your hands just fine, it can’t do the same for your face.
 On the contrary, it can actually cause more harm than good.
 That’s why using a face wash that suits your specific skin type, and then applying a good moisturizer should be part of everyone’s skin care routine.